-Negotiations on the China-Australia Free Trade Agreement (ChAFTA) concluded on 17 November 2014.
-The ChAFTA entered into force on 20 December 2015.

-ChAFTA will provide for removal of a number of tariffs on Australian exports to China of food and agricultural, resources and energy, pharmaceutical and other manufactured products.
+The China-Australia Free Trade Agreement (ChAFTA) entered into force on 20 December 2015.
+The ChAFTA will provide for removal of a number of tariffs on Australian exports to China of food and agricultural, resources and energy, pharmaceutical and other manufactured products.
 ChAFTA will also facilitate market access across a range of service sectors.